 Companies that promote sustainability and ecological conservation such as recycling, low-carbon emissions, and efficient water use.

-Technology companies that specialize in resource efficiency and clean energy solutions such as wind, solar, and geothermal.
+Companies that specialize in resource efficiency and clean energy solutions such as wind, solar, and geothermal.

 Companies that promote fair wages, safe working conditions, and long-term job security.